xxy19404/DeepLNDataset/README.md

-#### DeepLNDataset
+#### DeepLNDataset description
-This dataset was constructed by three-level and semi-automatic annotations.
+This dataset is collected to construct a model that can be used to detect lung nodules from multi-resolution CT images.
+A three-level labeling criterion and a semi-automatic annotation system are presented to guarantee the correctness and efficiency of lung nodule annotation.
+The details of annotation process are introduced in our article.
+This dataset include two kinds of resolution CT: thin-section CT images with 1mm thickness and thick-section CT images with 5mm thickness.

 #### Dataset available